Diamond Knot Brewing Company: Locations

 Diamond Knot is the first microbrewery in Mukilteo and the oldest in Snohomish County.
 The original alehouse features stone grill cooking.
 In addition to the Brewery & Alehouse on the Mukilteo waterfront, the company operates the Brewpub @ MLT in Mountlake Terrace, WA and also the Production Brewery & Taproom in at the company's headquarters.

 Personnel

 The brewery was established by Bob Maphet and Brian Sollenberger.
 The two met at a beer club organized by Boeing employees in Everett, Washington.
 They kept their day jobs and annual production originally was limited to about 600 barrels.
-In November 2009, Sollenberger died in an accident at home due to an accident in the wee hours of the night Sollenberger was a Boeing Engineering Manager for the 787 Dreamliner.
+In November 2009, Sollenberger died at home due to an accident in the wee hours of the night Sollenberger was a Boeing Engineering Manager for the 787 Dreamliner.
 Another aerospace engineer, Andrew Ong, co-founded 2Brothers Brewery near Melbourne, Australia, after receiving hands-on experience at Diamond Knot.

 Bob Maphet died on November 10, 2021, after a prolonged illness and complications from surgery.